openeventdata/eldiablo/README.md

 Once this file is downloaded and unzipped, you should use the command line to cd into the directory and do `vagrant up`.
 This will take awhile to download the operating system image (this will only be done once) and then install the relevant software within the virtual machine.
+Seriously, this is going to take time; the process hasn't stalled out.
 Then `vagrant ssh` to get into the box.
 You're now in the virtual machine.
 Overall, this should look something like:

 [![Shell][first]][first]